btjanaka/dance-old/README.md

      bond orders in all files combined (put on one plot together)
 3. Use SELECT mode to make a final selection of molecules.
-This mode creates a directory with SMILES files corresponding to certain molecule [fingerprints](#fingerprints).
-Each file contains the n (specified on the command line) smallest molecules with that fingerprint.
+This mode creates a directory with SMILES files corresponding to certain molecule [bins](#bins).
+Each file contains the n (specified on the command line) smallest molecules with that bin.
+4. Use SELECT-ANALYZE mode to provide some statistics about the output of SELECT mode, as well as a bar graph of the counts of molecules in each bin.

 ## Installation